openownership/data-standard/docs/schema/guidance/serialisation.rst

-.. _guidance-serialization:
+.. _guidance-serialisation:

-Serialization
+Serialisation
 =============

-The canonical serialization of BODS data is as a `JSON document <https://tools.ietf.org/html/rfc8259>`_.
+The canonical serialisation of BODS data is as a `JSON document <https://tools.ietf.org/html/rfc8259>`_.
 A JSON BODS file SHOULD consist of a series of ordered statement objects within a top-level array.
 JSON Lines MAY also be used when creating large files.

 Each of the :ref:`entityStatements <schema-entity-statement>` or :ref:`personStatements <schema-person-statement>` referenced by a particular :ref:`ownershipOrControlStatement <schema-ownership-or-control-statement>`  MUST appear before that particular ownership-or-control statement in the ordered array.

-BODS data MAY also be serialized in tabular form, with each row representing a statement.
+BODS data MAY also be serialised in tabular form, with each row representing a statement.
 Columns SHOULD represent statement fields and column titles SHOULD use the relevant relative JSON Pointer from the statement root.

 For example, the extract: